 Why are violent killings so common–and the death penalty so popular–in Armenia?
 YEREVAN, Armenia–In a country where the prime minister and speaker of parliament were gunned down in 1999 and the head of public television killed last December, violent crime surprises no one.
-But over the past month or so, after waves of gangland killings, […]
+But over the past month or so, after waves of gangland killings, the Armenian media have been […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.